psu13/mutable-hakyll/posts/i-apologize-to-sony.md

 I have ever brought anywhere that did not include a 300mm or longer telephoto lens.
 Which would be most of them.

-I have taken three or four with this camera, and taken a lot of pictures like this one:
+I have taken three or four trips with this camera, and taken a lot of pictures like this
+one:

 > <a href="../images/DSC03158.jpg">
 <img src="../images/DSC03158-small.jpg" width=450></a>